WSP 361 — Introduction to Statistics (ICME Workshop)

 These workshops are not eligible for tuition discounts through Stanford Continuing Studies, but ICME offers discounts for eligible affiliates and partners.
 See below for details:

 ICME partners and affiliates qualify for a discount.
 If you think you qualify and have not received a discount code separately, email email@example.com.
-You will also need to register through ICME rather than Continuing Studies.
+You will need to register through ICME's website.

 Workshop: "Introduction to Statistics"